Larysha/DeepCRE_Vitis/vitis_cre/src/moca_blue/readme.md

 **This repository:** Contains refactored and organised versions of the original moca_blue scripts, adapted for water stress studies in *Vitis vinifera* gene regulatory networks.

 **Scope of changes:** Enhanced reproducibility, improved error handling, modular organisation, and adaptation for *Vitis* genomic resources.
-Core algorithms and methodology remain unchanged from the original implementation for now - although additions may be included in future versions.
+Core algorithms and methodology remain unchanged from the original implementation for now.

 ---